DanHChampion/video-editor/logbook.md

 - Very difficult to have images change every framestep in the editor, usually crashes the editor
 - Potential Solution could be to switch between TkVideoPlayer/ and Image after pressing play

+Performance Drops on High Res Images
+- Unsure how to overcome this at the moment, only affected when adding Film Grain

 ## References